 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Christmas is less than a week away!
-With only one weekend left until the festivities, you will probably be rushing to and fro shopping, picking up out of town guests from the airport but you would be doing yourself a disservice if you did not take time to gather the family and/or friends and head out to see Festival Ballet Theatre‘s gorgeous The Nutcracker playing now at The Irvine Barclay Theatre in South Orange County.
+You would be doing yourself a disservice if you did not take time to gather the family and/or friends and head out to see Festival Ballet Theatre‘s gorgeous The Nutcracker playing now at The Irvine Barclay Theatre in South Orange County.

 Such Leg Extensions